metricly/metricly-docs/content/api/api-ingest.md

   }
 ]
 ```

+Please note that the `elementId` is a required attribute.
+Payloads without `elementId` will be silently discarded.

 We also support sending in custom checks to the API, but we have a separate dedicated page covering this topic.